LindaOjo/Lindaojo.com/content/blog/articles/Darkmode-using-css-variables - Vue JS.md

     },
 ```

-We can now switch the content of the <span class="code-word">button</span> element based on the active theme using <a href="https://vuejs.org/v2/guide/conditional.html" target="_blank"> Vue's Conditional Rendering</a> as shown below.
+We can now switch the content of the <span class="code-word">button</span> element based on the active theme using <a href="https://vuejs.org/v2/guide/conditional.html" target="_blank" rel="noopener"> Vue's Conditional Rendering</a> as shown below.

 ```html{codeTitle: "header.vue"}
  <button @click="toggleTheme" aria-label="Toggle themes">